-This class is all about foundations!
 Start a new dog on the right foot or discover missing pieces in your training.
-This class is designed to cover all the exercises in TEAM Level 1.
-The TEAM program lays out the building blocks for developing very solid behaviours that the dog can perform in a variety of unique presentations!
+This class is specifically designed to cover all the exercises in TEAM Level 1 and give you a tiny start for TEAM 2.
+The TEAM program lays out the building blocks for developing very solid behaviours that the dog can perform in a variety of unique presentations and all of the obedience venues!

 This is an introductory course and makes no assumptions about your dog's prior knowledge.